Eating Disorder Treatment in Texas

 Classifying Eating Disorders

-How eating disorder is defined is that it suggests a condition of the mind as it relates to eating habits that are unhealthy or abnormal.
-We further break down the various eating disorders that are known today as anorexia, bulimia, and binge-eating disorder.
+An eating disorder is defined as a condition of the mind as it relates to eating habits that are unhealthy or abnormal.
+They largely break down into three types: anorexia, bulimia, and binge-eating disorder.

 Anorexia Nervosa

-Patients that represent this class of eating disorder are dangerously under an average healthy weight, and they refuse to maintain a healthy weight even if a medical professional has directed it.
-Those with anorexia are blind to their rapidly declining health and continue to drop weight, convinced they are overweight.
-Anorexia nervosa patients are unable to eat balanced or nutritious meals, regularly watch calories and fear fatty foods.
-The health repercussions of anorexia are high and can cause permanent damage over time.
+Patients that represent this class of eating disorder are dangerously under what is considered a healthy weight, and they refuse to maintain a healthy weight even if a medical professional has directed it.
+Those with anorexia and continue to drop weight even while enduring rapidly declining health, convinced they are overweight or need to lose weight.
+Anorexia nervosa patients are unable to eat balanced or nutritious meals, regularly watch calories, and may fear fatty foods.
+The health repercussions of anorexia and can cause permanent damage over time.

 Symptoms of anorexia nervosa: